makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "To be touched?
 Or groomed?"

-Sélène smiled and shrugged.
+She shrugged.
 "Both, I guess."

 Malina nodded and brushed her fingers down over the fox's left arm, having mostly sorted out the rough patches, and moved on to the right.
 "When I first met you, when you started coming to Book and Bean, I'd see you with your arms or neck like this, and I thought you were sick, like your fur was falling out."